React Native

 directory.

-Run sbt as you normally would and during dev and use ~fastOptJS if you used
+Run sbt as you normally would and during dev and use ~fastOptJS

 the triggered approach to perform the scala.js output copy.
 That allows you to